Learn - Glossary

 Theme Variant.
 Light or Dark, a per-device Settings toggle that picks which variant of any theme is shown.
 Accessibility.

 Transaction.
-An individual purchase, charge, or deposit saved inside an event whose item has Transaction Tracking turned on; it moves the account balance immediately when saved.
+An individual purchase, charge, or deposit saved inside an event; it moves the account balance immediately when saved.
+Any income or expense event can hold them.
 Transactions.

 Transfer category.
 A category whose Type moves money between two of your accounts; one balance goes down, the other goes up by the same amount.
 Categories.

 Undo Action.
-The button on every History row that reverses a Resolve or a Delete and returns the event to the Planner at its original date, when the originating item, schedule, account, and category still exist.
+The History toolbar button that reverses the selected Resolve or Delete and returns the event to the Planner at its original date, when the originating flow, category, and schedule still exist and the schedule’s timing is unchanged.
 History and Undo.

 Unlink.
 Removing the binding between one budget account and the bank account it was pulling from, without disconnecting the bank from your user account.
 Bank Linking.